rmcanany/SolidEdgeStorekeeper/Readme.md

   - `Automatically pattern a part assembled to a patterned feature`
 	Standard parts, especially fasteners, are often patterned after placement.
 The program can detect if a face used to assemble the item is part of a pattern.

-	This works with smart patterns and user-defined patterns (that's what SE calls hole features with more than one hole circle in the profile).
-It does not currently work with (the default) fast patterns, unfortunately.
+	This works with `Smart Patterns` and `User-Defined Patterns` (that's a hole with multiple hole circles in the profile).
+It does not currently work with (the default) `Fast Patterns` unfortunately, unless you get lucky and pick the hole that was used to create the pattern.
   - `Add any property not already in file`
 	As mentioned above, besides creating geometry, the program can also update file properties.
 Enabling this option tells the program to add any (custom) property that does not already exist in the file.
   - `Disable fine thread warning`